RadioPotin/corewar42/README.md

 zjmp %511
 ```

+### How did proceed ?

+The workload was then distributed in pairs.
+Two of us, jpelleti and gjuste, would work on the coding of the arena, and casautou and myself would work on the assembler program.

+When significant progress was made on both sides, we merged workflows and debugged the remaining benign issues together.

 ### How did we make it work ?

-The workload was then distributed in pairs.
-Two of us, jpelleti and gjuste, would work on the coding of the arena.
-And casautou and myself would work on the assembler program.
+I will now focus on the part of the project I have designed and coded: the assembler.

+1)